j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 a knobbed branch, a convex sky,
 my color-hungry & -forgetful eyes.

-Each nutrient through each blessed hair
+Each nutrient through each blesséd hair
 upon my son's exhausted head.

 The smell of his blue blanket.